-Key space planning principles for food retailers
+Fundamental space planning principles for food retailers

-It is important that all products on the shelf, regardless of their performance or Days of Supply (DOS), should have at least two facings.
+It is critical that all products on the shelf, regardless of their performance or Days of Supply (DOS), should have at least two facings.
 A product facing allows you to create the look of a perfectly stocked store by placing products on a display or shelf to the edge.

 By adding a minimum of two facings to a new product, sufficient exposure is given to the product so that the facings can be adjusted and aligned to the sales data once it is available.

-Eye level is the most prime positioning on the shelf because it generates the most sales when compared with being at the top or bottom of the shelf.
-This makes eye level the ideal position to merchandise top-performing products.
-It ensures a pleasant shopping experience for your customers and increased sales for you.
+Eye level is the prime position on the shelf because it generates the most sales compared to the top or bottom of a shelf.
+This makes eye level the ideal area to merchandise top-performing products.
+It ensures a pleasant shopping experience and more sales and profit.

-Key space planning principles for general merchandise retailers
+Fundamental space planning principles for general merchandise retailers

 1. Merchandise house brands at the start of the aisle

-Therefore, you should merchandise your house brands at the start of the aisle.
+Knowing this, it's worth merchandising your house brands at the start of the aisle.